 “It’s absolutely vital that we do our bit in society and support charitable organisations like CRY.
 There can be nothing worse than losing a young life needlessly in our country in this day and age.
 That’s why awareness campaigns like this are so important as we work together with CRY to save young lives and invoke real change in communities across the United Kingdom.”

-The partnership will initially run for 12 months and comprise of spot advertising, community messaging, interviews and testimonials with CRY’s medical and policy experts and families affected by young sudden cardiac death.
-Strategic social media posts and video content posted on the Sunrise Radio YouTube Channel which also enhance the campaign.
+The partnership was initially planned for 12 months but due to its success and the response from listeners, has continued to run and run, incorporating spot advertising, community messaging, interviews and testimonials with CRY’s medical and policy experts and families affected by young sudden cardiac death.
+Strategic social media posts and video content posted on the Sunrise Radio YouTube Channel also enhance the campaign.

 Tony – a highly respected figure in the media industry and a well-known political campaigner for communities and social justice – first approached CRY following the sudden death of the only son of a family friend from a previously undiagnosed heart condition.
 He was aged just 17 and was a fit and sporty young man, with his death sending shockwaves throughout his local community and beyond.
 As a father of 3, Tony was deeply moved by this tragedy and pledged, “whatever support Sunrise Radio and I can give personally, over and above, I shall do so.”

 The emotional impact of the sudden, seemingly inexplicable death of a young person on their family cannot be underestimated.
 CRY offers emotional and clinical support following a young sudden cardiac death.